Kōki Idoki

 Kōki Idoki (井戸木鴻樹, Idoki Kōki) is a Japanese professional golfer who has played his whole career on the Japan Golf Tour.

+Career

 Idoki, while playing on the Japan Golf Tour, had two victories: the 1990 Kansai Pro Championship and the 1993 NST Niigata Open.

 In his first time playing professionally in the United States, he won the 2013 Senior PGA Championship.